sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_favicon

    If given, this must be the name of an image file (path relative to the :term:`configuration directory`) that is the favicon of the docs.
-Modern browsers use this as icon for tabs, windows and bookmarks.
+Modern browsers use this as the icon for tabs, windows and bookmarks.
 It should be a Windows-style icon file (``.ico``), which is 16x16 or 32x32 pixels large.
 Default: ``None``.

    .. versionadded:: 0.4
       The image file will be copied to the ``_static`` directory of the output